 Course summary

-• The Foundation Year is closely aligned with our undergraduate programmes, teaching you a foundational knowledge of the subject and helping you develop the necessary academic skills.
-You will select the undergraduate degree you wish to study at the point of application but are able to change as you progress through the foundation pathway if your interests change
+- The foundation year introduces you to sociological ways of thinking about the world around you and will give you the resources to think critically and creatively about a wide range of contemporary social issues.
+It is closely aligned with our undergraduate programmes, teaching you a foundational knowledge of the subject and helping you develop the necessary academic skills.
+You will select the undergraduate degree you wish to study at the point of application but are able to change as you progress through the foundation pathway if your interests change.

 Modules